TPP chief negotiator tight-lipped on foreign home buyers

 "If all our competitors have tariff advantage for goods or preferential arrangements for services or investment and our businesses do not, our businesses are going to be at a huge disadvantage in trying to compete."

 He also tried to reassure MPs that the TPP did not diminish the government's ability to legislate in the national interest in the face of greater rights for foreign investors.

 Dr Walker defended the inclusion of the investor-state dispute settlement process, saying there were safeguards to ensure the government could legislate in the national interest.

 "Additional provisions confirm government action to legitimate public welfare measures such as public health, safety and the environment - very unlikely to constitute indirect expropriation.

 "The investment obligations in TPP have been drafted in a way that would impose a high burden of proof on investors."

 Mr Clark and and fellow Labour MP David Shearer questioned the estimated benefits, with Dr Shearer saying the National Interest Analysis looked like a "selling operation".

 Dr Walker told the committee the Ministry of Foreign Affairs and Trade would analyse critiques of the TPP by Tufts University and others.

 He said the university's analysis did not follow the usual modelling for trade deals, and its findings should be treated with some scepticism.

-Next story in Political: The wheels on the bus grind to a halt for Peters
+Next story in Politics: The wheels on the bus grind to a halt for Peters

 Copyright © 2016, Radio New Zealand